simonagren/simonagren.github.io/content/posts/2019-11-25--intro-durable/index.md

 ___

 ## Next Steps
-In the next post we will look the fan-out fan-in pattern, were we will do a lot in parallel.
+In the next post, we will look at the fan-out fan-in pattern, where we will do a lot in parallel.
 This means we also need to talk about throttling in SharePoint and how we could handle this.

-We will also extend our example with something called suborchestrations, which could be really useful in more complex orchestrations.
+We will also extend our example with something called sub orchestrations, which could be very useful in more complex orchestrations.